-The cost of healthcare, including tumor profiling, can play a large role in the care of cancer patients.
+The cost of healthcare, including molecular testing, can play a large role in the care of cancer patients.
 The information provided below is general in nature and addresses commonly asked billing questions.
 If you would like more information, contact the Caris Life Sciences® billing department at 1.877.630.6223, Monday-Friday 7 am – 4:30 pm CT.

 General Billing Information

 Reimbursement Coverage and Cost